 The positive response from the gala left me with a surge of emotions – a new purpose, the courage to really build Costanté, and faith in myself for what felt like the first time ever.
 With Yoshi as my rock, I quit my banking job and decided I wanted to use Costanté as my way to give back.
 I can carve my own road if I move with love + intention.

-2. There is a lot of controversy surrounding high-end jewelry brands nowadays and the ethics behind material sourcing.
+2. There is a lot of controversy surrounding modern, high-end jewelry brands nowadays and the ethics behind material sourcing.
 Did that impact your decision to become a sustainable jewelry brand?

 No. Acknowledging the existence of the controversy forced us to be environmentally conscious from the start, and even more mindful in our production process.
 While we are still learning what the best practices are in matters of sustainability, we are extremely selective about our partners/vendors.